-By default Conan assumes semver compatibility. e.g., if a version changes from minor 2.0 to 2.1 Conan will assume that the API is compatible (headers not changing), and that it is not necessary to build a new binary for it.
+By default conan assumes semver compatibility, i.e, if a version changes from minor 2.0 to 2.1 conan will assume that the API is compatible (headers not changing), and that it is not necessary to build a new binary for it.
 Exactly the same for patches, changing from 2.1.10 to 2.1.11 doesn't require a re-build.
+Those rules are defined by semver.